adeschene/railsbooks2/README.md

 # README

-First Ruby on Rails Bootcamp assignment.
+Second Ruby on Rails Bootcamp assignment.

-Uses a small amount of bootstrap for table readability.
+Uses a navbar and a small amount of bootstrap for table readability and ease of navigation.